Degree conditions forcing directed cycles: Abstract

 \section{Abstract}

-Caccetta-H\"aggkvist conjecture is a longstanding open problem on degree conditions that force an oriented graph to contain a directed cycle of a bounded length.
-Motivated by this conjecture, Kelly, K\"uhn and Osthus initiated a study of degree conditions forcing the containment of a directed cycle of a given length.
-In particular, they found the optimal minimum semidegree, i.e., the smaller of the minimum indegree and the minimum outdegree, that forces a large oriented graph to contain a directed cycle of a given length not divisible by $3$, and conjectured the optimal minimum semidegree for all the other cycles except the directed triangle.
+Caccetta--H\"aggkvist conjecture is a longstanding open problem on degree conditions that force an oriented graph to contain a directed cycle of a bounded length.
+Motivated by this conjecture, Kelly, K\"uhn, and Osthus initiated a study of degree conditions forcing the containment of a directed cycle of a given length.
+In particular, they found the optimal minimum semidegree, that is, the smaller of the minimum indegree and the minimum outdegree, which forces a large oriented graph to contain a directed cycle of a given length not divisible by $3$, and conjectured the optimal minimum semidegree for all the other cycles except the directed triangle.

-In this paper, we establish the best possible minimum semidegree that forces a large oriented graph to contain a directed cycle of a given length divisible by $3$ yet not equal to $3$, hence fully resolve the conjecture of Kelly, K\"uhn and Osthus.
+In this paper, we establish the best possible minimum semidegree that forces a large oriented graph to contain a directed cycle of a given length divisible by $3$ yet not equal to~$3$, hence fully resolve the conjecture by Kelly, K\"uhn, and Osthus.
 We also find an asymptotically optimal semidegree threshold of any cycle with a given orientation of its edges with the sole exception of a directed triangle.